It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 Risk factors for eclampsia

-Although eclampsia is a very serious disease that can be life-threatening for both mother and baby, it is relatively rare in the Western world.
+Although eclampsia is a severe disease that can be life-threatening for both mother and baby, it is relatively rare in the Western world.

-About a fifth of all cases occur between 20 and 31 weeks of pregnancy, about a third occur at term during delivery or 48 hours before.
+About a fifth of all cases occur between 20 and 31 weeks of pregnancy, and nearly a third, occur at term during delivery or 48 hours before.

-Eclampsia is extremely rare before the 20th week of pregnancy, and cases that arise during this time are typically a sign of some other underlying disorder, such as a molar pregnancy or a metabolic problem.
+Eclampsia is extremely rare before the 20th week of pregnancy, and cases that arise during this time are typically signs of some other underlying disorder, such as a molar pregnancy or a metabolic problem.

-The data indicate that while minority groups appear to be most at risk, this is most likely an effect of socioeconomic factors, such as access to health care, rather than a true biological effect.
+The data indicate that while minority groups appear to be most at risk, this is most likely an effect of socioeconomic factors, such as healthcare access, rather than an actual biological effect.

 Risk factors for eclampsia and people who are at higher risk for the problem of eclampsia include: